 Dismissal time starts with our buses loading at 2:40 p.m.
-Students must wear a mask to/from the building and car/bus.
-Car riders will collect in the hallway and will be dismissed after all buses have left the school (approximately 2:45 p.m.).
-We will provide each family with a brightly colored PINK sign (you may request duplicates) with your child's name on it to place in your dashboard.
+Car rider dismissal will begin at approximately 2:45 p.m.
+We will provide each family with a brightly colored YELLOW sign (you may request duplicates) with your child's name on it to place in your dashboard.
 This will help keep the flow of traffic moving at dismissal, as we call your child's name on the walkie-talkie to come out from the gym and stand at an assigned cone.
-If you forget your PINK sign, you will be asked to show identification in the office in order to pick up your child.
+If you forget your YELLOW sign, you will be asked to show identification in the office in order to pick up your child.
 All students should be picked up or on their way home by 3:00 p.m. - unless they have after school activities (after school daycare, tutoring, etc.).
 An after school child care program is available at the school.
 Please call the office for details.